Tap-Payments/TapSamsungPayKit/README.md

 <a name="setup"></a>
 # Setup
 ---
-First of all, `TapSamsungPaySDK` should be set up.
-In this section secret key and application ID are required.
+# Get your Tap keys
+You can always use the example keys within our example app, but we do recommend you to head to our [onboarding](https://register.tap.company/sell)  page.
+You will need to register your `package name` to get your `Tap Key` that you will need to activate our `TapSamsungPaySDK`.
+<a name="setup_tapsamsung_pay_sdk_class_properties_secret_ke"></a>
+### Secret Key and Application ID

+To set it up, add the following line of code somewhere in your project and make sure it will be called before any usage of `TapSamsungPaySDK`, otherwise an exception will be thrown. **Required**.

+<a name="setup_steps"></a>

+## Setup Steps

+### With PayButton

+For those, who would like to use PayButton.

+1. Place *PayButton*.
+2. Assign its *TapDataConfiguration* and *TapSamsungPayDelegate*.
+3. Implement *TapDataConfiguration* and *TapSamsungPayDelegate*.

+### SamsungPay

+1. Ask for the CSR from Tap team.
+2. From your SamsungPay Developer account:
+   a.
+Go to ServiceManagement

+   b.
+Click on create Service , fill up the details

+   c.
+Once everything is done service will appear as below

+   d.
+Now you will find the service id generated use this to pass to the TapSDK

-<a name="setup_gosellsdk_class_properties"></a>
+<a name="setup_tapsamsung_pay_sdk_class_properties_secret_key"></a>
 ## TapSamsungPaySDK Class Properties
 First of all, `TapSamsungPaySDK` should be set up.
-To set it up, add the following lines of code somewhere in your project and make sure they will be called before any usage of `tapGoooglePaySDK`.
+To set it up, add the following lines of code somewhere in your project and make sure they will be called before any usage of `TapSamsungPaySDK`.

 Below is the list of properties in tapGooglePaySDK class you can manipulate.
 Make sure you do the setup before any usage of the SDK.

-<a name="setup_tapgoogle_pay_sdk_class_properties_secret_key"></a>
-### Secret Key and Application ID

-To set it up, add the following line of code somewhere in your project and make sure it will be called before any usage of `TapSamsungPaySDK`, otherwise an exception will be thrown. **Required**.

 *Kotlin:*
 Here we need to make a Top level declaration